shoggoth/ExplodeFight/README.md

 exp/spawner

 ## Current Tasks
+- Abstract the factory component from the spawn node so that it can be used independantly of the scene.
+- Add recycling to the spawner in the same manner as with the weapon.

 ### DONE
 - Use a texture atlas for the robot sprite and check the app package contents to make sure it looks sane.